Towards Aligned Data Removal via Twin Machine Unlearning: Our Approach

 Regarding the constructed twin unlearning problem, since its gold model $M_{t}^g$ is known, we can easily obtain the ground-truth generalization-labels for its forgetting data $D_{test}$, \emph{i.e.,} run the inference of the model $M_{t}^g$ over the $D_{test}$ to obtaining the classification results.
 So far, \textbf{we have build a specific labeled dataset.} We can train a binary classifier $f()$ to distinguish between hard and easy samples on $D_{test}$ for the twin problem.

 It is usually to assume that $D_{test}$ and $D_f$ have independent and identical distribution (I.I.D).
 Thus, the binary classifier $f()$ can be transferred from the twin problem back to the original unlearning problem for predicting the generalization-labels on $D_f$.
 In this way, we can effectively partition $D_f$ into a hard subset $D_f^h$ and an easy subset $D_f^e$.
-Finally, when solving the original unlearning problem, we can optimize to reduce classification accuracy on $D_f^h$ while retaining the accuracy on $D_f^e$, as shown in Fig.\ref{fig2}.
+Finally, when solving the original unlearning problem, we can fine-tune the original model $M_{o}$ by reducing classification accuracy on $D_f^h$ (\emph{i.e.,} maximizing its loss value) while retaining the accuracy on $D_f^e$ (\emph{i.e.,} maximizing its negative loss value), as follows: